-Sealing of certain grants made outside Zambia
+54. Sealing of certain grants made outside Zambia

-- (a) upon production of- - (i) thegrant; - (ii) a duplicate sealed with the seal of the court granting it; or - (iii) a copy of the grant certified by or under the authority of the court of probate which made thegrant; and - (b) upon the deposit of any of the foregoing documents with the court;
+- (1) Where a court of probate outside Zambia has, after the commencement of this Act, granted probate or letters of administration to the estate of a deceased person, the High Court- - (a) upon production of- - (i) the grant; - (ii) a duplicate sealed with the seal of the court granting it; or - (iii) a copy of the grant certified by or under the authority of the court of probate which made the grant; and - (b) upon the deposit of any of the foregoing documents with the court;

-anay seal with the seal of the High Court the document produced and deposited and thereupon the grant so made outside Zambia shall be of the same force and effect and have the same operation in Zambia as if granted by the High Court.
+may seal with the seal of the High Court the document produced and deposited and thereupon the grant so made outside Zambia shall be of the same force and effect and have the same operation in Zambia as if granted by the High Court.